dperrymorrow/re-bars/README.md

 # ReBars
-A simple approach to complicated Javascript frameworks that need pre-compiled, babeled, and Virtial DOM.
+A simple alternative to modern Javascript frameworks that need pre-compiled, Babeled, and a Virtial DOM.

 > If you have used Handlebars, you already know ReBars

-The main concept of ReBars is a `{{# watch }}` block helper that lets you tell ReBars what and when to re-render.
+The main concept of ReBars is a `{{#watch }}` block helper that lets you tell ReBars what and when to re-render.

 ##### For example: